GAP-LAB-CUHK-SZ/LASA/arkitscene_process_script/DATA.md

 --arkit_dir <path_to_arkit_dataset/3dod> --consider_alignment
 ```
 The mesh annotation is originally aligned with the LiDAR scan, and might be slightly misaligned with the RGB-D scan.
-Therefore, we set --consider_alignment flag, which is used to further align the annotation with the RGB-D scan.
+Therefore, we set **--consider_alignment** flag, which is used to further align the annotation with the RGB-D scan.
+(In most of the cases, RGB-D mesh and laser point clouds are well aligned.)
 The <object_id>_gt_mesh_2.ply will be better aligned with the RGB-D scan if you multiply it with the alignment matrix.
 <br>